 “Been there, done that,” you say, “What else ya got?”
 Those are great approaches, but you need more to get the ball rolling.
 I know I feel the same way.
 Here are some actions that you may not have tried yet:

-Get an app to assist you.
+- Get an app to assist you.
 There are numerous software programs designed to make it easier to reach goals and resist temptations.
 Gympact rewards you with cash as an incentive to achieve your fitness objectives.
-Level alerts you when you are overspending.
 Quit That helps reinforce healthy habits and banish unhealthy ones by tracking your progress and updating you on how much money you’ve saved from quitting smoking or drinking coffee or alcohol, etc.

-Read The Willpower Instinct, by psychologist Kelly McGonigal, Ph.D.
+- Read The Willpower Instinct, by psychologist Kelly McGonigal, Ph.D.
 In the book, I found useful advice and exercises to help me make better choices through nutrition, fitness, and sleep.
 Buy this one for yourself or a close friend.
-I’m not so sure gifting this one to your boss or mother is such a great idea if you know what I mean.
+I’m not sure that giving this one to your boss or mother is such a great idea if you know what I mean.
 It is a great read, though.